The Wachowskis: Style and influences

 The Wachowskis cited the art of comic book artist Geof Darrow as an influence on the look of The Matrix.
 Also, they said that Ghost in the Shell, Ninja Scroll, and Akira were anime that inspired them, saying "in anime, one thing that they do that we tried to bring to our film was a juxtaposition of time and space in action beats".

 The Wachowskis cited Stanley Kubrick's 2001: A Space Odyssey as a major influence for Cloud Atlas.
 They first saw the film when they were ten and seven, respectively.

 Lana has most been influenced by 2001: A Space Odyssey, Blade Runner, Ma vie en rose, and My Neighbor Totoro.
 Both Wachowskis are fans of the Ghost in the Shell, Akira, Wicked City, Ninja Scroll and Fist of the North Star anime films.
+Lilly has singled out The Silence of the Lambs with criticism for its portrayal of transgender characters through Ted Levine's Buffalo Bill, accusing the film in her Windy City Times coming-out statement from March 2016 for having "demonized and vilified" the transgender community, with the media often using it for anti-transgender attack ads to paint trans women as potential predators to prevent them from using women's bathrooms, arguing "We are not predators, we are prey".

 None of the home video releases of their films feature any deleted scenes.
 Lana says that despite often having to cut scenes from their movies, they do not want to include deleted scenes in such releases, as this would suggest that their films suffer from incompleteness.
 They love their finished products and believe them complete.
 For the same reason, they have not released their films for home video with director's or extended cuts.
 They also avoid recording audio commentary tracks, having participated only on the track recorded for the LaserDisc of Bound.
 The sisters say they learned that offering an interpretation of their films means that viewers will be less likely to express their own interpretation.